kyledowling2023/A03/README.md

 Remote—allows changes to be pulled from a remote repo, branch, etc and immediately applies those changes to the respective branch

+First and foremost, Git is how programmers share and collaborate on code and is integral in the work force for all things tech related.
+Being unfamiliar with Git says to your possible future employer that you do not care about the technological advancements over the course of the last two decades.